rlorimier/book-club2/README.md

 ## Creating a Repository and Deploying

+### GitHub / Gitpod

 * To create a new repository:

-Logged in my GitHub page and accessed Code Institute GitHub page.
+  1. Logged in my GitHub page and accessed Code Institute GitHub page.

-Selected python-essencials-template and clicked in Use This Template.
+  2. Selected python-essencials-template and clicked in Use This Template.

-Created a new repository from the one mentioned above and choose the option 'Gitpod'.
+  3. Created a new repository from the one mentioned above and choose the option 'Gitpod'.
 Once the repository is open on Gitpod it is just start to code.
 I chose the option to save automatically.

-After every significant amount of coding is time for local commits: On Gitpot, go to Source Control, type in a message and click Commit.
+  4. After every significant amount of coding is time for local commits: On Gitpot, go to Source Control, type in a message and click Commit.
 After a work day, the last local commit is done and then click in Push to commit all local commits to GitHub repository.

+### ElephantSQL

+* Create Database

+  1. Sign up for ElephantSQL.com to access your dashboard and click “Create New Instance”

+  2. Set up your plan, give it a name and select the Tiny Turtle (Free) plan

+  3. Click “Select Region”, select a data center near you and click "Review"

+  4. Check your details are correct and then click “Create instance”

+  5. Return to the ElephantSQL dashboard and click on the database instance name for this project

+  6. In the URL section, clicking the copy icon will copy the database URL to your clipboard

+  7. Open your Gitpod and, in the terminal, install dj_database_url and psycopg2, both of these are needed to connect to your external database

+  8. Update your requirements.txt file with the newly installed packages

+  9. In your settings.py file, import dj_database_url underneath the import for os

+  10. Comment out your current database and add the new ElephantSQL database

+  11. Migrate your database models to your new database and then load in the fixtures

+  12. Create a superuser for your new database

+  13. Delete the new database from your settings.py and uncomment your old database

+### Heroku

+* Create App

+  1. Log in to Heroku and 'Create New App' from the dashboard

+  2. Give your app a name and select the region closest to you.
+When you’re done, click Create app to confirm

+  3. Add config vars to Heroku - go to Heroku Settings tab, click on Reveal Config Vars, and add environment variables described below in key/value pairs

+     * DATABASE_URL - your database variable from ElephantSQL

+     * SECRET_KEY - there are websites online that will help you generate random Django secret keys

+     * CLOUDINARY_URL - your database variable from Cloudinary

 * To Deploy:

-The project was deployed using Heroku.
-The process is as follows:

-Once you have signed up to Heroku, on the top right of the dashboard there is a button labelled 'New'.
-This will open a dropdown; please select 'Create new app'.
-On the next page you can choose your region and a name for the project.
-Then click 'Create app'.

-On the next page there is a menu along the top.
-Navigate to 'Settings', where you will find the config vars.
-Scroll down to the section named 'Config vars' and click on the button labelled 'Reveal config vars'.
-Cloudinary and Postgres will both need config vars as per your own details.
-You will also need to set a secret key.
-Once the config vars are saved, back in Gitpod save them in an env.py file.
-Make sure to add env.py to your .gitignore list so that your config vars do not become publically available on Github.

-If you scroll back to the top of the page you will find the 'Deploy' tab, which has multiple options for deployment.
-As I am using Github for this project, I selected it and a bar came up to search for the repo I wish to connect to.

-Once you have connected, you have the option to deploy automatically (the app will update every time you push) or manually (update only when you choose).
-I chose automatic but you can do what suits you.

-After the first push/update, your app will be ready to go!
+  1. Navigate to the Deploy tab in Heroku and connect your app to GitHub.

+  2. Deploy the branch manually.

+  3. Check the build log for errors.

+  4. Once Heroku completed the build process, you will see a 'Your App Was Successfully Deployed' message and a link to the live site.

+  5. You can also choose to enable Automatic deploys.